 - Storage and preservation.

 The State Archives administers a local assistance program, funded by the Local Government Records Management Improvement Fund.
 Through a competitive grant program, local governments may apply for funds to initiate or enhance local records management programs.
-For the 2015-2016 year, the State Archives awarded nearly $1 million to municipal agencies of the City of New York and more than $3 million in additional grants to 200 local governments across the State.
-Local governments use their grant funds for a variety of records management projects, some of which include developing electronic information systems, conducting thorough inventories of records, developing plans for managing records, and conducting projects to microfilm and preserve local government archival records.
-Since the program was created in 1989, 9,893 grants totaling $208,089,225 in assistance have been awarded to local governments to support records management improvement projects.
+Local governments use their grant funds for a variety of records management projects, some of which include developing electronic information systems, conducting thorough inventories of records, developing plans for managing records, and conducting projects to digitize and preserve local government archival records.

-State Statute: Arts and Cultural Affairs Law Section 57.05 (a) and (b)
+State Statute: Arts and Cultural Affairs Law Section 57.05 and Article 57-A